jinpower1998/microk8s-ansible/README.md

 The kubeconfig-file will be written directly under your `./kube` directory.

-The [addons](https://microk8s.io/docs/addons) dns, dashboard, cert-manager, ingress, and hostpath-storage will be nabled by default.
+The [addons](https://microk8s.io/docs/addons) dns, ingress, and hostpath-storage will be enabled by default.

 #### Single-Node